supertypeai/articles/articles/optimizing-postgres-bigquery.md

         - dataops
 ---

+## Key Points (_TL;DR_)

+1. You don't optimize queries until you've seen the Query Plan.
+This is your `EXPLAIN ANALYZE`.

+2. Sequential Scan is for when you have no other good options left.
+Your most common queries need to be Index Scans.
+This is the difference between a 14 second execution time and a 0.5 seconds execution time (99.996% improvement in performance ⚡)

+3. But both (1) and (2) don't work on Google BigQuery.
+No `EXPLAIN`, no `ANALYZE`, no index scans.
+Every query in BigQuery is a full table scan unless you use BigQuery's specialized optimization features.

+4. BigQuery compensates by adding more nodes (more parallelism) to help you achieve near constant time as your data scale.

+5. Instead, use BigQuery's Query Execution Graph to look for bottlenecks and find optimization opportunities

+6. Also use BigQuery's Clustered Tables and Partitioned Tables for optimization

+The article contains screenshots, benchmark tests, and code snippets for each of the aforementioned points, so dive right in.

+---
 ## Building optimized analytics applications: from Postgres to BigQuery

 This is the first in a series of articles on building highly optimized analytics applications.
 We're going to start with the basic mental model: thinking about the stack of software that makes up a modern analytics application.
 We'll see where bottlenecks can occur at each layer of the analytics stack, and work through some concrete examples of how to diagnose and fix them.